jjpp109309/wandb_cicd/README.md

 # wandb_cicd
-This are resources for the W&B CI?CD and ML course.
+These repo contains resources for the W&B CI?CD and ML course.